inbzar/docs/apps/docs/content/modules/multiwarehouse/backend/create-inventory-service.md

 ## Step 2: Use the Inventory Service

-After implementing your custom service along with any other necessary resources, you can test it out or use it in your Medusa backend.
+After implementing your custom service along with any other necessary resources, you can test it out or use it in your InBzar backend.
 You can learn more about how to do that in the [Create Module documentation](../../../development/modules/create.mdx).

 ---